sbabic/swupdate/doc/source/signed_images.rst

 Choice of algorithm
 -------------------

-The algorithm chosen to sign and verify the sw-descrription file can be selected via menuconfig.
+The algorithm chosen to sign and verify the sw-description file can be selected via menuconfig.
 Currently, the following mechanisms are implemented:

 - RSA Public / private key.
 The private key belongs to the build system,